sparckles/starfyre/documentation.md

 For each file, create a function named fx_<file_name>
 |
 V
-create_component function transforms pyml, css, js, and client_side_python into a Component or a Node
+create_component function transforms pyxide, css, js, and client_side_python into a Component or a Node
 |
 V
 client_side_python transpiles into js
 |
 V
-ComponentParser parses pyml, css, js, creating a Component or a Node, duplicating global and local variables
+ComponentParser parses pyxide, css, js, creating a Component or a Node, duplicating global and local variables
 |
 V
-ComponentParser parses pyml and constructs a tree out of html, returns a Component
+ComponentParser parses pyxide and constructs a tree out of html, returns a Component
 |
 V
 End